Kairo742/Sin-Eater/README.md

-guys ill put music and sounds in this branch
+guys ill put music and sounds in this branch. i made a folder called music in Assets